-This scholarship supports student participation in one class at the Northwest Film Center and is designed for both new and returning students who have demonstrated high interest in learning filmmaking in addition to significant financial need.
+Tuition Assistance for Adult Students supports student participation in one class at the Northwest Film Center and is designed for both new and returning students who have demonstrated both high interest in learning filmmaking and significant financial need.
 High interest may be indicated in terms of future goals, both creative and professional.
 Significant financial need means that it would be impossible for a student to participate without financial support.
-We highly encourage applications from women, people of color, individuals with disabilities, and LGBTQ individuals.
+We highly encourage women, queer/trans and BIPOC applicants.

-Send the following documents as attachments (within the body of the email will not be accepted) via email to email@example.com with the subject line “Scholarship Application for Fall 2019”.
+Send the following documents as attachments (within the body of the email will not be accepted) via email to email@example.com with the subject line “Tuition Assistance Application for Spring 2020”.

 - A letter of interest (1 page maximum) that outlines your goals, needs, and which specific class you’d like to take and why.